pantrypoints/sp/content/en/research/countries/china/xi/chapter-03e.md

 weight: 53
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 Section 3: Resolutely achieve "two maintenances"

-To uphold and strengthen the party's overall leadership and give full play to the role of the highest political leadership force of the Communist Party of China, the most fundamental thing is to resolutely safeguard the core position of General Secretary Xi Jinping of the Party Central Committee and the core position of the whole party, and the most important thing is to resolutely safeguard the authority and centralized and unified leadership of the Party Central Committee.
+To uphold and strengthen the party's overall leadership and give full play to the role of the highest political leadership force of the CCP, the most fundamental thing is to resolutely safeguard the core position of General Secretary Xi Jinping of the Party Central Committee and the core position of the whole party, and the most important thing is to resolutely safeguard the authority and centralized and unified leadership of the Party Central Committee.